at4591/data-analyst-portfolio/SNS_Bot_Detection_Analysis/Q3_Likes_To_Photos_Ratio_Bot_Detection_Analysis.md

     (AVG(l.num_likes_sent) OVER() * 1.0) / AVG(p.num_photos) OVER() AS site_AVG_likes_photos_ratio,
     (l.num_likes_sent / p.num_photos) - ((AVG(l.num_likes_sent) OVER() * 1.0) / AVG(p.num_photos) OVER()) AS likes_photos_ratio_diff_from_AVG,
     CASE
-        WHEN (l.num_likes_sent / p.num_photos) >= 2.5 * ((AVG(l.num_likes_sent) OVER() * 1.0) / AVG(p.num_photos) OVER()) THEN 'high' -- These cutoffs are again solely to work with the current dataset - a more realistic cutoff would be 100x and 10x for detecting ‘high’ and ‘moderate’ probabilities that certain users are robots.
+        WHEN (l.num_likes_sent / p.num_photos) >= 2.5 * ((AVG(l.num_likes_sent) OVER() * 1.0) / AVG(p.num_photos) OVER()) THEN 'high' -- These cutoffs are again solely to work with the current dataset - a more realistic cutoff would be 100x and 10x for detecting ‘high’ and ‘moderate’ probabilities that certain users are bots.
         WHEN (l.num_likes_sent / p.num_photos) >= 2 * ((AVG(l.num_likes_sent) OVER() * 1.0) / AVG(p.num_photos) OVER()) THEN 'moderate'
         ELSE 'uncertain'
     END AS prob_user_is_robot
-FROM -- Below the tables are join with subqueries, which ouput the necessary information in small parts.
-This greatly minimizes error, while also allowing the code to be more modular and easy to read. this is a valuable technique that I recently learned and will be using more often in the future.
+FROM -- Below the tables are joins with subqueries, which ouput the necessary information in small parts.
+This greatly minimizes error, while also allowing the code to be more modular and easy to read.
+This is a valuable technique that I recently learned and will be using more often in the future.
     users u
 LEFT JOIN (
     SELECT user_id, COUNT(*) AS num_photos